 What is an Influencer?

 The term “influencer” has gotten a well-earned negative connotation.
 Thanks in no small part to social media and scams like Escape from Fyre Festival Island ft.
 Kelly Hultgren.
-This year, an influencer is someone with over 2 million followers that can’t sale 36 t-shirts.
+This year, an influencer is someone with over 2 million followers that can’t sell 36 t-shirts.

 You don’t need millions of social media followers to influence.
 You only need to have an impact on at least one person’s life to call yourself an influencer.

 Whether you go looking for places where you are wanted or resented you will surely find it. – Dr. John Delony

 There is more than enough negativity online.
-If you want a break, here are some of the people you should follow to positively nurture your well-being and your wallet.
+If you want a break, here are some positive people you should follow to nurture your well-being and your wallet.

 Motivational and Personal Finance Speakers

 TK Coleman – Director of Entrepreneurial Education at the Foundation for Economic Education (and winner of the above speaker-contest), TK is a humble, powerful, engaging speaker with a great message for audiences of all ages at tkcoleman.com.

 Paige Pritchard – founder of ThePurposefulPenny.com, Paige was inspired to share her money journey after paying off $98,000 in student loan and credit card debt.

 Patrice Washington – no stranger to the P&B Family, Patrice made her presence felt at the conference with a moving personal speech.
 Learn about her growing podcast, upcoming books, and speaking events around the country at PatriceWashington.com.

 Chris & Jenni Graebe – Chris gave us a laugh with his speech.
-He and his wife of fifteen years are the creative geniuses behind OneLife.works and the hosts of the Live It Well Podcast, which helps couples move toward the life they deserve.
+He and his wife of fifteen years are the creative geniuses behind the Live It Well Podcast, which helps couples move toward the life they deserve.

 Tara Falcone – a Yale graduate, Certified Financial Planner, and CFA, Tara’s designations are superseded only by her abilities.
 At ReisUPllc.com, her flagship program, she teaches students to properly manage their personal finances based on her professional experience as a former investment analyst in New York City.